Eloy Jiménez Player Props: White Sox vs. Brewers

-On Friday, Eloy Jimenez (.235 on-base percentage in past 10 games, 80 points below season-long percentage) and the Chicago White Sox face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 8:10 PM ET.
+Eloy Jimenez -- with an on-base percentage of .257 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the Milwaukee Brewers, with Brandon Woodruff on the mound, on August 12 at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Yankees.
+In his most recent game, he had three hits (going 3-for-5 with a home run and two RBI) against the Brewers.

 Eloy Jiménez Game Info & Props vs. the Brewers